 The most serious risk of rTMS is seizures.
 However, the risk of a seizure is exceedingly low (about 1 in 30,000 treatments).
 At NonSurgical Medical Group, we follow up-to-date safety guidelines that are designed to minimize the risk of seizures.
 While Neuromodulation (rTMS) is a safe procedure, it is important to point out that because it is a new treatment, there may be unforeseeable risks that are not currently recognized.

-Who cannot get Neuromodulation (rTMS) therapy?
+Who cannot get Neuromodulation (rTMS) treatment?

-Patients with any type of non-removable metal in their heads (with the exception of braces or dental fillings) should NOT receive Neuromodulation (rTMS).
+Patients with any type of non-removable magnetic metal in their heads (with the exception of braces or dental fillings) should NOT receive Neuromodulation (rTMS).
 Failure to follow this rule could cause the object to heat up, move, or malfunction, and result in serious injury or death.
 The following is a list of metal implants that can prevent a patient from receiving rTMS:

 - Aneurysm clips or coils